dcmjs-org/dicomweb-server/README.md

 ## Use with a viewer

 It's possible to use this server as a backend to the [OHIF Viewer](http://ohif.org) using a configuration like this.
+(See [this file](https://github.com/OHIF/Viewers/blob/master/platform/viewer/public/config/default.js#L1-L31)).

 ```
      const dicomweb_serverConfig = {